For Marketo teams

 • One-click HTML export

-• Clean, well-structured code that Marketo accepts without issues
+• Clean code Marketo accepts without issues

-• No Marketo-specific syntax in the output.
-Standard HTML that works everywhere
+• No Marketo-specific syntax in the output

 The workflow